FreeRADIUS/freeradius-server/INSTALL.md

-If you see a warning message about files that could not be installed, then you MUST ensure that the new server is using the new configuration files, and not the old configuration files.
+If you see a warning message about files that could not be installed, then you MUST ensure that the new server is using the new configuration files, and not the old configuration files as this may cause undesired behavior and failure to authenticate.

 The initial output from running in debugging mode (``radiusd -X``) will tell you which configuration files are being used.
-See UPGRADING above for information about upgrading from older versions.
+See [Upgrading](#upgrading) for information about upgrading from older versions.
 There MAY be changes in the dictionary files which are REQUIRED for a new version of the software.
 These files will NOT be installed over your current configuration, so you MUST verify and install any problem files by hand, for example using ``diff(1)`` to check for changes.

-It is EXTREMELY helpful to read the output of both ``./configure``, ``make``, and ``make install``.
+It is EXTREMELY helpful to read the output of ``./configure``, ``make``, and ``make install``.
 If a particular module you expected to be installed was not installed, then the output of the ``./configure; make; make install`` sequence will tell you why that module was not installed.
-Please do NOT post questions to the FreeRADIUS users list without first carefully reading the output of this process.
+Please do NOT post questions to the FreeRADIUS users list without first carefully reading the output of this process as it often contains the information needed to resolve a problem.

 ## Upgrading

 The installation process will not over-write your existing configuration files.
 It will, however, warn you about the files it did not install.
+These will require manual integration with the existing files.

-It is generally not possible to use to re-use configurations between different major versions of the server.
+It is generally not possible to re-use configurations between different major versions of the server.
+(For example - 2.x to 3.x)

-For details on what has changed, see ``raddb/README.md``.
+For details on what has changed between the version, see ``raddb/README.md``.

 We STRONGLY recommend that new major versions be installed in a different location than any existing installations.
 Any local policies can